58 releases

 Specifying operator precedence and associativity instead of using the T and F categories is also supported.

 The generated parser and lexer normally form a separate module.
-However, as this is a quick example, we've injected a main directly into the parser to demonstrate how to invoke the parser.
+However, for this quick example we've injected a main directly into the parser to demonstrate how to invoke it.
 To run this example,

 1. Install rustlr as a command-line application: cargo install rustlr